 The bank monitors the regulatory requirement of the Liquidity Coverage Ratio (LCR) at all the times.
-The LCR is monitored daily, and the results are discussed on a monthly basis in ALCO and the Bank's risk appetite for LCR is to be at least 120% at all the times.
+The LCR is monitored daily, and the results are discussed monthly in ALCO.

 3. OVERVIEW OF THE RISK MANAGEMENT FRAMEWORK

 BOA UK adopts the risk management model known as the 'three lines of defense' governance model.
 This is the model of risk management that sits below the Board to implement and control the decisions on strategy, risk and capital that are taken by the Board.
 This model allows BOA UK to implement effective risk management and a risk culture.
 A summary is provided below for each line of defense.